pombreda/lepl/doc-src/resources.rst

 (for example, if they have returned all possible matches), or they may be stored in some way for later use (for example, to implement backtracking).

 Generators also have a *last--used* date.
-More exactly, they are associated with the :ref:`epoch` when they were last used.

 Given all this, it is possible to modify the generators and so change the behaviour of the parser.
 In particular, it is possible to close non--active